 Each travel route will have an identifying number.
 The route identification numbers will be maintained in the Eastern Interior District Office Facility Asset Management System database to allow tracking of routes from the inventory stage through the implementation stage.
 A consistent BLM numeric system will be applied to the route network.
 Long distance routes, touring loops, or routes to specific destinations may have a route name or symbol, in addition to a number.
 Local input will be requested when naming loops and trails.
 The numbering system will be flexible, and numbers may not always follow in numeric order.
 Routes that travel between BLM field offices or TMAs will use the navigation number that was assigned in the jurisdiction or area that had the earliest designation date.
 The majority of primitive roads and trails will be marked with fiberglass markers.
 These markers could also be placed on metal U-channel posts with tamper-proof fasteners.
 Aluminum signage mounted on metal U-channel posts could also be utilized for route numbers where fiberglass markers may not easily be installed in the ground.
-Figure 2 presents signs and markers that could be used on routes.
+Error!
+Reference source not found. presents signs and markers that could be used on routes.

-Markers for travel routes that are open and/or limited to OHV travel will follow the basic layout depicted at the far left of Figure 3.
+Markers for travel routes that are open and/or limited to OHV travel will follow the basic layout depicted at the far left of Error!
+Reference source not found..
 Each marker post will contain an arrow, route number, symbols of allowed uses (open to) and prohibited uses (closed to), and the BLM logo.
 Markers may also have a decal with GPS coordinates marked at strategic locations.
-Markers for travel routes where OHV travel is allowed but limited (with various restrictions) could use the sign depicted in the far right image of Figure 3.
+Markers for travel routes where OHV travel is allowed but limited (with various restrictions) could use the sign depicted in the far right image of Error!
+Reference source not found.3.

-Figure 3 presents examples of signs for travel routes where OHV travel is limited, travel routes that are closed to all forms of OHV travel (including administrative use), and travel routes that have seasonal limitations.
+Error!
+Reference source not found.4 presents examples of signs for travel routes where OHV travel is limited, travel routes that are closed to all forms of OHV travel (including administrative and authorized use), and travel routes that have seasonal limitations.
 Once a route has been decommissioned or has reclaimed naturally, these signs will be removed to prevent attracting attention to the fact that a travel route once existed in a particular location.
-In addition to portal/entry signs, managed route marker signs, and closure/limitation signs, the signs depicted in Figure 4 may be used.
+In addition to portal/entry signs, Managed route marker signs, and closure/limitation signs, the signs depicted in Error!
+Reference source not found.4 may be used.